appscot/sails-orientdb/CONTRIBUTING.md

 3. **Use the Issues search** &mdash; check if the issue has already been reported.
 If it has been, please comment on the existing issue.

-4. **Provide a means to reproduce the problem** &mdash; Please provide as much details as possible, e.g. `sails-orientdb` logs, and of course the steps to reproduce the problem.
+4. **Provide a means to reproduce the problem** &mdash; Please provide as much details as possible, e.g. `sails-orientdb` logs, `sails-orientdb`, `OrientDB` and `waterline` versions, and of course the steps to reproduce the problem.
 Ideally, submit an automated test such as [47-schema_with_id.js](https://github.com/appscot/sails-orientdb/blob/master/test/integration-orientdb/bugs/47-schema_with_id.js).

 ### Report a bug